How Much is Inside a Million Dollars?

 Each sheet of paper, when cut, would yield four bills.

 Next I visited Kinko's copies, where they have an industrial paper-cutting machine.
 I asked them to cut the 8½x11 sheets of paper into bill-sized mini-sheets.
 They asked about my intentions, and when they found out about my counterfeiting plans, they reminded me that I would not be able to pay for the cutting service with fake bills.

 Disappointed, but understanding, I paid with a fake check.

 I came away from Kinko's with 10,000 paper bills in a cardboard box.

-my pile of fake bills were done and wrapped.
-A hundred packets of a
+Soon my pile of fake bills were done and wrapped.
+A hundred packets of a hundred hundreds.

 There was Champagne!
 Cigars!
 Caviar!
 Cocaine!
 Rio!
 Tivo!
 Ritz crackers!
 Limousines!
 Ink cartridges!
 Lobster!
 Yacht races!
 Gold cards!
 Glamour!
 Diamond watches!
 Diamond pendants!
 Diamond Tennis bracelets!
 Baseball Diamonds!
 Pyramid Schemes!
 Chewing tobacco!
 Helicopters!
 Tuxedos!
 Penthouse Suites!
 Real estate!
 Gated communities!
 Gilded communities!
 Art auctions!
 Marble statues!
 Bribes!
 Baccarat!
 Intrigue!
 Lasers!
 Polo!
 Fashion Shows!
 Awards Shows!
 Broadway Shows!